Stufo76/twentytwentyone-child/README.md

 # twentytwentyone-child
-# A simple Twenty Twenty One Child Theme
+A simple Twenty Twenty One Child Theme

-# INSTALL INSTRUCTION:
+INSTALL INSTRUCTIONS:
 1) Upload into your "wp-content/theme" folder
 2) go to your Wordpress dashboard and activate it
 3) Enjoy